dcndn4/Assign_IntroFin/README.md

 It has long been a maxim for the individual investor to invest in what you know.
 Invest in companies you have actual lived experience with, companies in your community, companies that make products you use.

-There are several [stock-trading mobile apps](https://www.stockbrokers.com/guides/mobile-trading) on the market, yet Sustainalytics has not yet joined that market.
  The public increasingly expects to have information at their fingertips - on their phone - for every aspect of their lives.
 And in fact investment ratings are started to be provided via mobile apps.
+There are several [stock-trading mobile apps](https://www.stockbrokers.com/guides/mobile-trading) on the market, including one from Merrill Lynch called Merrill Edge that does include ESG ratings.

 My recommendation is three-fold - that Sustainalytics increase their scope to include individual investors as an information market, that they provide information at a more detailed level, and that they produce a mobile app on which to access that info.